robmsylvester/sheepy/README.md

 2. If you are installing this on Ubuntu/Debian and are installing Python3.7 from source, you'll possibly need to grab the bz2 headers first, especially if you have not been using python much on that filesystem.
 Before the build steps, run: `sudo apt-get install libbz2-dev`.
 Make sure you also have the standard build tools.

+3. If you run into memory errors, try dropping the batch size or using a 128-output vector model instead of a 768-output model.